-During COVID-19, while preparing to return to Italy, I encountered Jo (known as Red Judaism), an Orthodox Jew who has brought remarkable insights to light.
-Jo’s work ties together a wealth of research and content on Islam and the Quran, validating much of the bold apologetic ministry of Jay Smith and his Pfander Films Channel.
-While Jay’s approach is effective for many, it’s not my style.
-Still, I deeply appreciate the research Jo and Jay have made accessible, which has significantly deepened my understanding.
-Having studied Islam for many years, I could never accept that such a movement didn’t have the revisionist history so prevalent with Rome.
-Such a suspicion is clear and blatent, yet ‘was eased over’ by Jo’s Jewish perspective, whereas Jay and others like Dan Gibson provided data that certainly could be used in a very direct and combative way.
+Thus, I deeply appreciate the research Jo , Jay et al have made accessible on The Standard Islamic Narrative (SIN), which has significantly deepened my understanding.
+Having studied Islam for many years, I could never accept that such a movement didn’t have a revisionist history so prevalent with Rome since it was even closer to Judaism’s epicenter.
+Such a suspicion is clear and blatent, yet ‘was eased over’ by Jo’s Jewish perspective, whereas Jay and others like Dan Gibson provided data that certainly could be used in a very direct way, which is not my style.

 Jo’s research—born from years of struggle, rejection, and hardship—has illuminated a path I was ready to explore.
 Many listeners dismiss Jo’s insights because they get caught up in the tone of his delivery rather than engaging with the substance of his arguments.
 But if we humble ourselves, set aside our biases, and truly listen, there is much to learn.

-After wrestling with the traditions of both Eastern and Western Christianity and engaging deeply with the teachings of figures like Thomas Aquinas and Meister Eckhart a decade ago, I found Jo’s work resonating profoundly with my Anabaptist convictions, even though I way fall short in embodying such a lifestyle and devotion.
+After wrestling with the traditions of both Eastern and Western Christianity and engaging deeply with the teachings of figures like Thomas Aquinas while researching and writing on Meister Eckhart a decade ago, I found Jo’s work resonating profoundly with my pacifist Anabaptist convictions, even though I way fall short in embodying such a lifestyle and devotion.

 When it comes to religious unity, perhaps we need a fresh framework: let us consider calling ourselves Messianic Hebrews, grafted into the “Cultivated Olive Tree” described in Romans 11:24.
 This invites us to wrestle with the deeper question: What is the “old faith”?
 On this, I find common ground with Jo’s effort to document the narrative of the cultivated olive tree as a historical corrective.
 For me, this concept reinforces my commitment to proclaiming the gospel of JESUS CHRIST and calling others to the obedience of faith revealed in Scripture—faith rooted in the Abrahamic Faiths.
 I have not met a better exegitical commentator on the New Testament than Jo.